Multi-Objective Hardware-Mapping Co-Optimisation for Multi-DNN Workloads on Chiplet-based Accelerators

-The conventional way of aggregating multiple optimisation objectives into one (mono-objective) is shown in blue in Figure~\ref{gra:motive3}.
-This practice offers a single design point which might not be optimal if objectives conflict.
+The convenient way of aggregating multiple optimisation objectives into one (mono-objective) invites penalty when objectives conflict.
 For example, due to the chosen memory hierarchy, if the system bandwidth is insufficient to feed enough data into the compute (MAC) units, they remain underutilised.
 In such a scenario, two mapping strategies may output identical latency but varying hardware resource utilisation, hence different energy and area.
 Similarly, it is possible to either access an enlarged on-chip buffer or the next-level buffer (memory) within the same energy budget.
 In such a scenario, even two hardware-mapping co-optimisations may output identical energy but different latency and area.
-These scenarios can be expressed as a set of non-dominating design points (multi-objective), as shown in red in Figure~\ref{gra:motive3}.
-These Pareto-optimal set of distinct multi-objective solutions allow simultaneously exploring accelerator designs with varying requirements.
-To give a specific use case, suppose the accelerator needs to be deployed for remote robotic surgery with hard real-time constraints.
-Then design point \textit{A} with the lowest latency is preferred without bothering about energy and area.
-In another use case, energy and area are paramount when the accelerator is deployed for consumer wearables like smart glasses.
-Design point \textit{B} could be the preferred choice then.
-These factors motivated the MOHaM framework to target multi-objective co-optimisation in multi-accelerator systems.
+These scenarios can be expressed as a set of non-dominating design points (multi-objective).
+Figure~\ref{gra:motive3} shows the DSE when the same ResNet50 DNN model~\cite{he2016deep} is run for mono-objective exploration with EDP and multi-objective exploration with latency, energy and area.
+While mono-objective offers an aggregated solution, the Pareto set of distinct multi-objective solutions allows simultaneously exploring accelerator designs with varying requirements.
+MOHaM offers multi-objective exploration-enabled DSE.